 System Alarms and Error Codes

-Modern commercial RO systems are equipped with automation and alarms to identify problems.
-Ignoring these warnings can result in downtime or permanent damage.
+Modern commercial RO systems come with automation and alarms to flag problems.
+Ignoring these warnings can lead to downtime or even permanent damage.

 Troubleshooting Tips:

-- Consult the user manual for specific error codes
+- Check the user manual for what specific error codes mean.

-- Use system logs to detect recurring faults
+- Use system logs to find recurring faults.

-- Reset sensors after verifying root causes, not before
+- Reset sensors *after* you’ve figured out the problem, not before.

 Proactive Strategy:

-- Enable remote monitoring via SCADA or IoT-enabled platforms
+- Set up remote monitoring using SCADA or IoT platforms.

-- Set up preventive maintenance alerts based on runtime hours or flow rates
+- Create preventive maintenance alerts based on how long the system has run or its flow rates.

 Read More: What are the advantages of Commercial RO Plants?